irinagrigorescu/UpgradeReportMRF/README.md

-Author of thesis: Irina Grigorescu
+### Author of thesis: Irina Grigorescu

-Author of Latex template: Ian Kirker
+### UCL LaTeX thesis templates developed by Russel Winder and Ian Kirker.

 This is a Latex report containing my work in MRI simulation systems and simulation of MRF sequences.